Plettenberg Bay: A top spot for fun in the sun

 Along South Africa’s Western Cape coastline, you will find the picturesque town of Plettenberg Bay.
-Plett, as most locals like to call it, was discovered by Portuguese sailors.
-The sailors were so captivated by the bay’s beauty, that they named it Bahia Bay (Beautiful Bay).
-Today the name is lost on most, but there is no doubt: this little seaside town is indeed, a beautiful bay.
+Plett, as most locals like to call it, was actually discovered by Portuguese sailors.
+These sailors were so captivated by the bay’s beauty, that they named it Bahia Bay (Beautiful Bay).
+Today the name is lost on most, but there is no doubt that this little seaside town is a beautiful bay.

 Plettenberg Bay offers breathtaking ocean views and diverse natural surroundings.
 It also lies on South Africa’s famed Garden Route – a unique 200km stretch sandwiched between mountain ranges and the Indian Ocean.